Free Linux Distributions

 If you only want to try the operating system, and don't want to repartition your hard disk yet, you may also want to check the Free Linux LiveCD Distributions - Live Linux on a CD or DVD which allow you to boot Linux directly from a CD/DVD and use it immediately without installing.
 Alternatively, you can also install Linux into a PC emulator or virtual machine.
 Be aware that these solutions tend to make Linux run slower than usual.
 Don't worry, it won't be like that when you install Linux for real on your computer.

-Explanation of some terms: unlike Windows and Mac OS X, where the operating system and its user interface (the desktop that you see when you start the machine) are inextricably intertwined, Linux comes with a variety of user interfaces to choose from.
+Explanation of some terms: unlike Windows and macOS, where the operating system and its user interface (the desktop that you see when you start the machine) are inextricably intertwined, Linux comes with a variety of user interfaces to choose from.
 Two of the most famous ones are KDE and GNOME.
 Both are free.
 Some prefer KDE, others GNOME.
 Most of the major distributions have both GNOME and KDE versions, allowing you to pick one.
 Choose whichever you like.
-Before you ask: if you can't decide, and want to know what I normally choose - I normally install KDE, probably because it works the way I expect things to.
-But you can't go too far wrong, whichever you pick.
+Before you ask: if you can't decide, and want to know what I normally choose, I usually install KDE, probably because it works the way I expect things to and seems to be more configurable.

 Related Pages